There’s nothing in this world quite like Sole Sisters. So make sure you join us on Friday, June 30, 2023 our very last race!

 Although we are super proud of our accomplishments, they wouldn’t be possible without the amazing women that we call Sole Sisters.
 Each year, thousands of women run in solidarity; as a community, as friends, as strangers, as Sole Sisters.
-After 6 years since it’s inception, our events have become a tradition – a time for women to celebrate with friends, run for someone who can’t, achieve a goal, and take time to recognize how truly wonderful they are.
+Our events have become a tradition – a time for women to celebrate with friends, run for someone who can’t, achieve a goal, and take time to recognize how truly wonderful they are.

-Sole Sisters Women’s Race Series is invested in our local community, we’re the financial driver for Girls Gone Gazelle Run Club (“GGG”) which is a FREE confidence club for girls 8-13 years old.
-GGG has three separate training groups annually (spring, summer and fall) that trains girls for a 3-5K running race at the end of their training period.
+Sole Sisters Women’s Race Series is invested in our local community, we’re the financial driver for Girls Gone Gazelle Run Club (“GGG”) which is a confidence club for girls 9-13 years old.
+Before the pandemic GGG had three separate training groups annually (spring, summer and fall) that trained girls for a 5K running race at the end of their training period in Dartmouth.
+However, in 2020 we added a virtual Cape Breton chapter and in 2021 we added the Leader, Saskatchewan chapter.
+In the spring of 2022 we have over 115 gazelles training in-person in Dartmouth, Cape Breton and Leader!
 In addition to the running practices there are weekly guest speakers that discuss their non-traditional careers with the Gazelles.
 Before society has a chance to tell the girls what they can and can’t do, we tell them they can do anything if they prepare for it and work hard.
 Even if the girls don’t stick with running we know that their confidence is boosted by the program and the exposure to female captains, pilots, architects, scientists, doctors and more.

-Stacy Chesnutt is an east coast runner and the race director of the well-known Sole Sisters Women’s Race Series.
+Stacy Chesnutt is an east coast runner, coach and the race director of the well-known Sole Sisters Women’s Race Weekend.

-Stacy has been racing for almost 30 years and has completed 8 Ironman Triathlons (including the Kona World Championships), 55 marathons (with a 2:59:05 PB) and most recently a 100-mile trail race.
-She races as often as possible and tries to find a race whenever she travels.
-As a result, she has raced in London, Ireland, Prague, Bermuda, Spain and throughout North America.
+“Coach Stacy” has been racing for over 35 years and has completed 8 Ironman Triathlons (including the Kona World Championships), 100 marathons (with a 2:59:05 PB) and several 50 and 100-mile trail races.
+In 2023 Stacy completed 17 marathons travelling all over the world (USA, Portugal, Rome, Greece and Canada) just so that her 100th marathon could be at the 2024 Boston Marathon which is also her 25th anniversary of doing her first Boston Marathon!
+Stacy clearly races as often as possible and tries to find a race whenever she travels.
+As a result, she has raced in London, Ireland, Prague, Bermuda, Spain, Portugal, Italy, Indonesia, Greece and throughout North America.
 Originally born in Nashville, Tennessee, Chesnutt spent much of her adult life in New York City and moved to Nova Scotia in 2006 with her husband Tim (doesn’t he look great in purple!).
 With dual citizenship, Chesnutt proudly considers herself an AmeriCanadian and has made the East Coast her home.

 As a runner, Stacy understands the importance of a healthy lifestyle, and fully believes that fun is an essential component of that.
 Stacy designed the Sole Sisters Women’s Race to appeal to women of all fitness levels, encouraging both walkers and runners to focus on Finish Lines, not Finish Times.